Kenny Jones (basketball): Professional career

-His next stop was in the Argentinian second division TNA, as he signed with Instituto Atlético Central Córdoba in September 2013.
+His next stop was in the Argentine second-tier division TNA, as he signed with Instituto Atlético Central Córdoba in September 2013.

 At the end of the season in May 2014, he was selected by Latinbasket.com as their choice for the league's best player and import player of the year.

 Jones re-signed with Saint John in September 2014.

 He was named to the All-NBL Canada Team at the end of the 2014–15 season.

 He helped the Mill Rats reach the playoff semifinals, but was powerless to prevent them from losing the series to the Island Storm, despite scoring 28 points and grabbing a game-high 11 rebounds in the decisive game.

-The Mill Rats placed Jones on their protected list in late May, meaning no other NBL Canada team can approach him for contract negotiations before the start of training camp for the 2015-16 NBL Canada season.
+The Mill Rats placed Jones on their protected list in late May, meaning no other NBL Canada team can approach him for contract negotiations before the start of training camp for the 2015–16 NBL Canada season.

 Having been selected in the second round of the 2015 CIBACOPA draft by Fuerza Guinda de Nogales, Jones joined the team from May to play another season in the Mexican league.

 He had averages of 20.1 points and 7.4 rebounds for Fuerza Guinda, helping the team reach the championship finals, but they were punished 56–80 by the Tijuana Zonkeys in game 7 on 24 July 2015 to concede the title, with Jones posting a team high 15 points.
 He finished the season averaging 19.9 points, 7.4 rebounds, 2.4 assists, and 1.2 steals per game.

 On 17 October 2015, Jones signed with Hindú Club de Resistencia Chaco, returning to the TNA in Argentina.